-Email: vchou@uic.edu
+Email: scoleman@uic.edu

-Dean of the College of Education: Larry A. Braskamp Director of Graduate Studies: Victoria Chou and Mary
+Dean of the College of Education: Victoria Chou Director of Graduate Studies: Mary Bay

 The College of Education offers work leading to the Master of Education in Special Education and the Doctor of Philosophy in Education (Special Education).
 With additional hours students can obtain the State of Illinois teaching certificate in the following areas: learning disabilities, socially/emotionally disturbed, educable mentally handicapped, or trainable mentally handicapped.